This post is a paid for advertorial in collaboration with Nouveau Lashes

 And after 48 hours, I would highly recommend the Lash and Brow Conditioning Serum.
 I apply it every single evening to my lashes and brows to nourish and condition and it really helps to enhance their overall condition.
 For anyone who undertakes regular LVL treatments, Nouveau Lashes recommend the Serum with daily use for effective aftercare.

 And in 45 minutes, your lashes are wonderful.
-Tinted, separated and enhanced to their full potential.
-Hence why I am so hooked.
-No other lash treatment compares.
-Having eyelash extensions only leaves you disliking your own lashes as soon as the false lashes are removed.
-LVL enhance just works to enhance what you naturally have, and that’s what I love so much about it!
+Tinted, separated and enhanced to their full potential – hence why I am so hooked right now.
+LVL really works to enhance what you naturally have, and that’s what I love so much about it!